autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/model_distillation.md

 ## Distill to Student

 Training the student model is straight forward.
 You may just add the `teacher_predictor` argument when calling `.fit()`.
+Internally, the student will be trained by matching the prediction/feature map from the teacher.
+It can perform better than directly finetuning the student.

 ```{.python .input}